 Mom’s Little Helper

 This year, I made sure she saw how everything could be built if we work on it together.
-As soon as we got home her Dad helped us put up the tree in our living room while Kerrigan and I hang the ornaments the following day.
-But not only that, as we got closer to the actual Christmas Day, we kept adding a few more ornaments and even did a DIY of a candy cane, which really wasn’t so effective but still did the job in making our tree cute.
+As soon as we got home, her Dad helped us put up the tree in our living room while Kerrigan and I hang the ornaments the following day.
+But not only that, as we got closer to the actual Christmas Day, we kept adding a few more decorations and even did a DIY of a candy cane, which really wasn’t so effective but still did the job in making our tree cute.

 Create, Repurpose and Save

-With all the preparations that my daughter and I did on top of the many things that I needed to do for work and at home, I think we did an awesome job in starting our family tradition and believe it or not I already have a few more to add for next year’s Christmas.
+With all the preparations that my daughter and I did on top of the many things that I needed to do for work and at home, I think we did an excellent job in starting our family tradition and believe it or not I already have a few more to add for next year’s Christmas.

 See you soon!

 Join our adventures and subscribe to our growing list of followers to get updates whenever we post something new!